ArvurGmbH/Unreal-Engine-5_mod.io-API/README.md

 # This is Work-in-Progress
 I'm planning to have a Version 1.0 ready by the end of 2023.
-Every API Call implemented yet is tested while being implemented.
+Every API Call implemented yet is tested on implementation in the Plugin.
 Yet no additional testing has been done, so expect challenges, problems, holdups or errors!
 Also so far only about 50% of the API Requests are fully implemented!

 What can you expect from Version 1.0?